penggengyun/ICLR_/README.md

 ### Dataset Format

-The dataset is provided in JSONL format.
-Each line in the file is a JSON object with the following structure:
+The dataset is provided in JSON format.